suryanshkushwaha/stoppy-chromium/README.md

 ### Daily Episode Budget

-Set a maximum number of episodes you want to watch per day (1-20 episodes).
+Set a maximum number of episodes you want to watch per day (1-30 episodes).
 Once you reach your limit:

 - The extension won't intercept the autoplay countdown
 - If you try to watch another episode, you'll be automatically redirected
 - Your counter resets at midnight

+### Playback Speed Control

+Control how fast or slow videos play on Netflix:

+- **Speed Range** - Adjust from 0.25x (slow motion) to 10x (ultra fast)
+- **Dual Controls** - Use the slider for quick adjustments or number input for precise speed
+- **Persistent Settings** - Your speed preference is saved and applies automatically to all videos
+- **Bidirectional Sync** - Changes sync between the extension popup and Netflix's built-in speed menu
+- **Continuous Enforcement** - Speed is maintained even if Netflix tries to reset it

+Perfect for speeding through content you want to watch quickly or slowing down for detailed viewing.

 ### Redirect Settings